1969 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 2000 - Present

-The chart reveals which 1969 dimes have achieved the highest auction prices from 2000 to present.
-Philadelphia and Denver mint coins in top grades dominate the list, with a 1969 MS67 leading at $1,495, followed by a 1969-D MS67 Full Bands at $999.
+The chart above shows which 1969 dimes have reached the highest auction prices from 2000 to present.
+Philadelphia and Denver mint coins in top grades lead the list, with a 1969 MS67 at the top at $1,495, followed by a 1969-D MS67 Full Bands (FB) at $999.

 History of the 1969 Dime